An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise

-In this paper, we presented a novel set of OBF methods aimed at mitigating the item cold-start problem in the domain of fiction content recommendation.
-Unlike most conventional approaches~\cite{Naudet2008, Yong2011, Veras2015, Martinez2015}, which exploit light-weight ontological representations of users and items, we propose a scheme for factoring large taxonomic hierarchies of item features directly into the recommendation process.
-In a case study, we compared the performance of our proposed OBF methods against a variety of alternatives in a Star Trek television series episode user rating prediction exercise.
-For comparison's sake, we implemented: 1) conventional CF methods based solely on user ratings, 2) CBF methods based on episode transcripts using traditional text mining practices, and 3) novel KBF methods based on LTO thematically annotated Star Trek episodes without the ontology hierarchy.
-Meanwhile, the OBF methods exploited LTO thematically annotated Star Trek episodes together with LTO ontology hierarchy.
-We found the CBF, KBF and OBF approaches to be suitable alternatives to CF for the \emph{Cold Start} stage of a RS's lifetime.
-The CBF approach obtained the best results, suggesting that it is to be preferred over the KBF/OBF alternatives when an informative textual representation of the items under consideration is available.
-But interestingly, we found the OBF approach outperformed the KBF one, indicating that the ontology hierarchy is informative above and beyond the terms that populate it.
+In this paper, we presented a novel set of OBF recommenders aimed at mitigating the item cold-start problem in the domain of fiction content recommendation.
+Unlike most conventional approaches~\cite{Naudet2008, Yong2011, Veras2015, Martinez2015}, which exploit lightweight ontological representations of users and items, we propose a scheme for factoring large taxonomic hierarchies of item features directly into the recommendation process.
+In~a case study, we compared the performance of our proposed OBF recommenders against a variety of alternatives in a Star Trek television series episode user rating prediction exercise.
+For~comparison's sake, we implemented: (1) conventional CF recommenders based solely on user ratings, (2) CBF recommenders based on episode transcripts using traditional text mining practices, and~(3) novel KBF recommenders based on LTO thematically annotated Star Trek episodes without the ontology hierarchy.
+Meanwhile, the~OBF recommenders exploited LTO thematically annotated Star Trek episodes together with LTO ontology hierarchy.
+We found the CBF, KBF and OBF approaches to be suitable alternatives to CF for the Cold Start stage of an RS's lifetime.
+The~CBF approach obtained the best results, suggesting that it is to be preferred over the KBF/OBF alternatives when an informative textual representation of the items under consideration is available.
+However, interestingly, we found that the OBF approach outperformed the KBF one, indicating that the ontology hierarchy is informative above and beyond the terms that populate it.
 This result provides definitive evidence in support for our original research hypothesis.
-However, the CF approach is the clear choice in the case of the \emph{Warm System} stage of an RS when there is already a continuous supply of explicit or implicit user preferences.
+However, the~CF approach is the clear choice in the case of the Warm System stage of an RS when there is already a continuous supply of explicit or implicit user~preferences.